PhysicalBit7/notes/docs/computer-networks/Chapter5.md

 # Routing Algorithms
 The goal of routing algorithm's are to determine good paths from senders to receivers, through the network of routers.
 A "good path" is one that is the least cost typically.
 Routing typically wants to achieve this least cost but will also observe the shortest path.
 We can classify routing algorithms in two manners...

 1. __Centralized routing algorithm__ - computes the least-cost path between a source and destination using complete, global knowledge about the network.
 The algorithm takes into account all nodes and all links and calculates the cost.
 The algorithm obviously has to know this info beforehand.
-The calculation can be rn at one site or could be replicated in the routing component of each and every router (per-router vs logically centralized).
+The calculation can be done at one site or could be replicated in the routing component of each and every router (per-router vs logically centralized).
 The key feature is that the algorithm has complete information about connectivity and link costs, these are often referred to as __link-state (LS) algorithms__
 2. __Decentralized routing algorithm__ - calculation of the least-cost path is carried out in an iterative, distributed manner by the routers.
 No node has complete information about the costs of all network links.
 Each node begins only with the links it is directly connected to.
 Through an iterative process of calculation and exchange of info with its neighbors, a node gradually calculates the least-cost path.
 These are often called __distance vector (DV) algorithms__

 Routing can also be a __static__ or __dynamic__ algorithm.
 Static usually changes by humans, dynamic changes as routers get new information.
 Yet another way to classify a routing algorithm is if it is a __load-sensitive__ or __load-insensitive__ algorithm.
 In load-sensitive, link costs vary dynamically to reflect the current level of congestion in the underlying link.
 Load-insensitive does not explicitly reflect a links current level of congestion